 Javier Alonso, MA, LCPC, CADC, received his B.A. in Psychology and M.A in Family Counseling from Northeastern Illinois University.
 Mr. Alonso works with individuals, couples and families with a special interest in addictions and the family system.

-Anne Bosio-Appel, MA, LPC- received her master's degree in Marriage and Family Therapy from the Adler School of Professional Psychology and joined the Family Service Center in 2011.
+Anne Appel, MA, LCPC- received her master's degree in Marriage and Family Therapy from the Adler School of Professional Psychology and joined the Family Service Center in 2011.
 Ms. Bosio-Appel works with couples, families, and individuals with special interest in relationship issues, anxiety, depression, and parenting issues.

 Beth Irwin, LPC, joined Family Service Center in 2013.
-Ms. Irwin received her B.A. in Special Studies from Cornell College and her M.A. in Counseling Psychology from Northwestern University.
-Ms. Irwin has over four years of experience, specializing in play-based child therapy, psychodynamic psychotherapy, assessment and treatment of children and adolescents in groups; LGBTQ populations; and mindfulness.
+Ms. Irwin received her teaching certification from the University of Iowa and M.A. in Counseling Psychology from Northwestern University.
+Ms. Irwin previously taught in Washington D.C.'s public school system and brings over four years of experience working in mental health, specializing in play-based child therapy, psychodynamic psychotherapy, assessment and treatment of children and adolescents in groups; LGBTQ populations; and mindfulness.

 Jay Karant, LCSW, has worked as a psychotherapist since 1970 and with Family Service Center since 1985.
 Mr. Karant received his B. A. at Roosevelt University and M.S.S.A. at Case Western Reserve University School of Applied Social Sciences.
 Postgraduate training was at the Gestalt Institute & Family Institute.
 Having worked with adolescents in suburban high schools for 30 years, Mr. Karant is a certified school social work specialist and works extensively with adolescent adjustment problems.